Frequently Asked Questions — for Inkscape Users

 What SVG features does Inkscape implement?

-The main parts of SVG that Inkscape does not support yet are some filters (most are supported as of 0.46), animation (work on it is in planning stages) and SVG fonts (implementation work is under way).
+The only parts of SVG that Inkscape does not support is one single filter (the tiling filter), animation (this would need a lot of fundamental changes to the user interface) and SVG fonts (those will be dropped from SVG 2.0).
 The rest mostly works - Inkscape 0.91 even supports rendering of properties which are part of the SVG 2.0 draft, but does not yet provide a way to edit them - although of course, there are bugs that we're always fixing.
 For a comparison of Inkscape and other open source SVG tools on the W3C SVG test suite, look here (may take a while for page to load).

 I have manually coded SVG files.
 Will everything be messed up, if I load and save it with Inkscape?